 The Master of Fine Arts in Creative Writing is for students with advanced abilities in the writing of fiction, poetry, creative nonfiction, and hybrid forms.
 This nationally-ranked program offers a balance of intimate and intensive writing workshops with courses in literature, form and technique, and related electives.
-Coursework culminates in a book-length collection of short stories/poems /essays or a novel or memoir, as well as completing a comprehensive portfolio.
+Coursework culminates in a book-length collection of short stories/poems /essays or a novel or memoir, as well as a comprehensive portfolio.

 Effective Spring 2018